 Another fascinating district of ancient Rome is the district Testaccio, located on the right shore of the Tiber river.
 The district is one of the most authentic neighbourhoods of Rome, rich in history and archaeological evidence.
 This is where “cucina romana” (Roman cuisine) was born and many restaurants offer a range of Roman dishes.

 The was also the port of Ancient Rome, the “Emporium” and the busy commercial centre of Imperial Rome.
-Ancient warehouses such as the “Porticus Aemilia”, are still visible hidden amid the streets and alleys of the district.
+Ancient warehouses such as the “Porticus Aemilia”, are still visibly hidden amid the streets and alleys of the district.
 An artificial mound, called “Monte Testaccio” was formed with the “testae”, fragments of broken amphorae dating from the time of the Roman Empire.

 Finally, you can take a walk into the new market area to experience homemade Roman dishes prepared by the vendors of the many street food stands.
 Sample the delicious hand-cut ham and mozzarella di bufala balls from Enzo and Lina stand, the exquisite famed “panini” with boiled beef meat (alla picchiapò) and “trippa alla romana” from Sergios’s “Mordi and Vai” stand, the tasty Sicilian “cannoli” from “ Dess’ Art” of Costanza Fortuna and, for wine lovers, a glass of homemade genuine Italian wine from the popular Orazio’s stand is a must.